jaquiteme/container-engine-actions-runner-controller/README.md

 # About

-CE-ARC is a lightweight solution to automatically scale and provision self-hosted GitHub Actions runners based on queued jobs for podman.
+CE-ARC is a lightweight solution to automatically scale and provision self-hosted GitHub Actions runners based on queued jobs.
 This repository provides a server written in Go that listen to GitHub workflow Webhook events, register runners to a GitHub organization or repository, and a Dockerfile to build GitHub runners containers image.

 ## Why this project